 Western Ecuador moist forests (Colombia, Ecuador)

 There are an estimated 11,000 different vascular plant species found in the hotspot.
-There are nearly 900 different species of birds, including 17 threatened species, living in the hotspot.
+In addition, there are nearly 900 species of birds, including 17 threatened species, living in the hotspot.

-There are more than 285 mammal species in this hotspot, the most well-known are the primates.
-There are more than 320 different reptilian species and about 20 of these live in the Galápagos Islands.
-There are more than 200 different amphibian species throughout the hotspot.
+There are more than 285 mammal species in this hotspot; the most well-known are the primates.
+There are more than 320 different reptilian species, and about 20 of these live in the Galápagos Islands.
+There are more than 200 amphibian species throughout the hotspot.

 Endemic animal species like the bare-necked umbrellabird and the brightly-colored poison dart frogs are characteristic of the region.
 The white-winged guan of Southern Ecuador and extreme northern Peru is seriously threatened with extinction.

-The Tumbes-Chocó-Magdalena hotspot includes a wide variety of habitats, ranging from mangroves, beaches, rocky shorelines, and coastal wilderness to some of the world's wettest rain forests in the Colombian Chocó.
+The Tumbes-Chocó-Magdalena hotspot includes various habitats, ranging from mangroves, beaches, rocky shorelines, and coastal wilderness to some of the world's wettest rain forests in the Colombian Chocó.
 In addition, South America's only remaining coastal dry forests occur in this hotspot.